bombasticSlacks/3-skill/Strength.md

 * staying conscious from injuries.
 * Maintaining an action while under strain.
 * Dealing with immediate injury effects.
+* Resisting negative physical effects.

-Any time you are striking something, you should make an endurance [Skill](Skills) test.
+Any time you are trying to endure something, you should make an endurance [Skill](Skills) test.

 ---
 ## Strike